zyadcodes/Portfolio/codingisus.md

 ## ./ What technologies did I use?

-I built the mobile app using React Native, React.JS, Node.JS, and the Google Firebase Suite for authentication, database services, and hosting.
-Firebase Cloud Firestore is a document-based database that was used to securely store user data.
+I built the mobile app using React Native, React.JS, Node.JS, and the Google Firebase Suite for authentication, database services, hosting, and Cloud Firestore, which is a document-based NoSQL database that was used to securely store user data.

 ## ./ What did I do?